When is the Commencement Ceremony?

 What should I do if I need proof of one-year certificate or two-year degree graduation before receipt of my diploma?

-Order an official transcript and make sure to mark the appropriate box on the transcript request form indicating that you want your transcript to be held for posting of the degree.
+Order an official transcript at www.getmytranscript.com.
+Make sure to select the appropriate box indicating that you want your transcript to be held for posting of the degree.
 Your transcript will be mailed after your graduation date and credential earned have been posted.
 If needed, a letter can be provided to you to verify completion for potential employers.

 If I lose my diploma can I get a new one?